wso2/docs-is/en/docs/references/concepts/authentication/discovery.md

 ### Expose metadata

  The OpenID provider exposes a JSON document listing all the metadata of the server.
- This document contains of standard endpoints and other server supported metadata values.
+ This document contains standard endpoints and other server supported metadata values.
  The target audience of this file is the client application developers who send requests to the server.